 - separate hazardous waste from other waste types

 - ensure materials cannot leak into the ground, waterways and drains

 - ensure your site and storage facilities are secure and check this regularly

-You should store your waste on impermeable surfaces (such as concrete), ideally with a bund to prevent run-off from your waste causing pollution - see how to store waste correctly.
+You should store your waste on impermeable surfaces (such as concrete), ideally with a bund to prevent run-off from your waste causing pollution.

 Avoid causing a nuisance

 Dust, fumes or noise emissions from your site can cause a nuisance to your neighbours.
-If your local district council receives a complaint, they may request that you reduce or stop the nuisance, or ask you to carry out work to reduce or stop it - see noise, odour and other nuisances.
+If your local district council receives a complaint, they may request that you reduce or stop the nuisance, or ask you to carry out work to reduce or stop it.

 Use an environmental management system

 Your business can reduce its environmental impact and the risk of harming the environment by using an environmental management system (EMS).
-An EMS will help you to manage and control your activities, including emissions and discharges, resource use, and waste in a planned way - see environmental management systems (EMS) - the basics.
+An EMS will help you to manage and control your activities, including emissions and discharges, resource use, and waste in a planned way.